mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 modified:
 ---

-I first started using Jekyll --- a static site generator, way back in 2012.
-In the four years since, Jekyll has became my gateway drug to a host of new tools, techniques, and ways of building websites.
+I first started using [**Jekyll**](http://jekyllrb.com/) --- a static site generator, back in 2012.
+In the four years since, Jekyll has indirectly introduced me to a host of new tools and ways of building websites.
 Hell, I wasn't even using version control when developing this site --- so you know a lot has changed.

+What follows is a brain dump documenting my approach to using Jekyll, how that's evolved over the years, and any other learnings I've picked up along the way.
+This is mostly an excuse for me to capture and reflect on things, but maybe you'll find some useful nuggets in the mess that's sure to follow.

 {% include toc.html %}

-## Types of Content
+## Content is King

-To learn the basics of Jekyll I tasked myself with trying to convert my then Wordpress powered site, into a static one.
-I read several Jekyll tutorials, learned [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) and [Kramdown](http://kramdown.gettalong.org/syntax.html), [blogged about the process]({{ site.url }}{% post_url 2012-03-19-going-static %})[^kramdown], and eventually ended up with a stripped down --- CMS and database free version of the site.
+To learn the basics of Jekyll I turned a Wordpress powered site into the static version you see now.
+I read several Jekyll tutorials, learned [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) and [Kramdown](http://kramdown.gettalong.org/syntax.html), [blogged about the process]({{ site.url }}{% post_url 2012-03-19-going-static %})[^kramdown], and eventually ended up with something I was happy with --- all without a database or CMS.

-[^kramdown]: Kramdown is a Markdown converter that does some nice things like automatic table of contents generation.
+[^kramdown]: Kramdown is a Markdown converter that does some nice things like automatically generating table of contents from headlines.

 ### Posts for All the Things

-As Jekyll has matured and added features, the complexity at which I use it has as well.
-In those early days content could either be a **post** or a **page**.
-I chose to make almost everything a post so I could reap the benefits of `site.tags`, `site.categories` for grouping content and surface "related posts" more easily.
+As Jekyll has matured and added features, the complexity at which I use it has too.
+In those early days content could only be considered a **post** or **page**.
+I chose to make most things a post so I could reap the benefits of `site.tags` and `site.categories` for creating meaningful archive pages and as way to surface "related posts" easily.

-This was an easy pill to swallow then because the only type of content I had on the site were blog posts.
-As I started incorporating things like portfolio pieces into the site I used `categories` to help build a structure.
+This made a lot of sense then because the only type of content I had on the site were date based blog posts.
+As I started incorporating things like portfolio pieces into the site I used `categories` as a way to structure content by "post type."
 For example, [**Blog Articles**]({{ site.url }}/articles/) would get `categories: articles` added to their YAML Front Matter and `permalink: /:categories/:title/` in `_config.yml` to produce pretty URLs like `mademistakes.com/articles/jekyll-is-the-best/`.

-A drawback I hit with this method was creating reliably pagination between posts.
-Jekyll provides the variables `page.previous` and `page.next` to help do previous/next style links on your posts.
+A drawback I hit with this method was creating reliable pagination between posts.
+Jekyll provides the variables `page.previous` and `page.next` to help create previous/next style links on your posts.
 But because I broke posts out into categories, these links didn't always behave as expected.

-For example, when reading a post in the `articles` category you'd expect the **NEXT →** link to show another article post.
-Instead you'd end up with something from the `portfolio` category because it was next in `site.posts`.
+For example, when reading a post in the `articles` category you'd expect the **NEXT →** link to show the next article post.
+Instead you'd end up with something from the `portfolio` category because it was the next item in the `site.posts` array.
+With plugins or a messy bit of Liquid you could probably filter on the current `category`, but I never took it that far.

-Details like this drive me bonkers, so I opted for a **You May Also Enjoy** module that displays 3 related posts[^related-posts] at the bottom of the page.
-In my eyes this provided a better reading experience even my site takes longer to generate now...
+Details like this drive me bonkers, so instead I opted for a **You May Also Enjoy** module that displays three related posts[^related-posts] at the bottom of the page.
+In my eyes this provided a better reading experience even if my site took longer to generate at build...

 [^related-posts]: [**jekyll-tagging-related_posts**][related-posts] - replaces Jekyll's `related_posts` function to use tags to calculate better post relationships.